-The pro forma consolidated balance sheet data gives effect to (a) the automatic conversion of all of our outstanding shares of convertible preferred stock into an aggregate of shares of Class A common stock and (b) the filing and effectiveness of our amended and restated certificate of incorporation, each of which will occur immediately prior to the closing of this offering.
-The pro forma as adjusted consolidated balance sheet data reflects (a) the pro forma adjustments set forth above and (b) our receipt of \$ million in net
+(1) The pro forma consolidated balance sheet data gives effect to (a) the automatic conversion of all of our outstanding shares of convertible preferred stock into an aggregate of shares of Class A common stock immediately prior to the closing of this

-(2) The pro forma as adjusted consolidated balance sheet data reflects (a) the pro forma adjustments set forth above and (b) our receipt of \$ million in net proceeds from the sale of shares of Class A common stock that we are offering at an assumed initial public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-(3) A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) each of our pro forma as adjusted cash, cash equivalents, and restricted cash, total assets, working capital and total stockholders' (deficit) equity by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions.
-Similarly, each increase (decrease) of 1,000,000 shares in the number of shares of Class A common stock offered by us would increase (decrease) each of our pro forma as adjusted cash, cash equivalents, and restricted cash, total assets, working capital and total stockholders' (deficit) equity by \$ million, assuming the assuming the assumed initial public offering price of \$ per share of Class A common stock remains the same, and after deducting the estimated underwriting discounts and commissions.
-(4) Working capital is defined as current assets less current liabilities.
+- offering, (b) the filing and effectiveness of our amended and restated certificate of incorporation immediately prior to the closing of this offering, and (c) stock-based compensation expense of approximately \$ million related to RSUs subject to service-based and performance-based vesting conditions, as further described in Notes 2 and 11 to our consolidated financial statements included elsewhere in this prospectus. - (2) The pro forma as adjusted consolidated balance sheet data reflects (a) the pro forma adjustments set forth above and (b) our receipt of \$ million in net proceeds from the sale of shares of Class A common stock that we are offering at an assumed initial public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (3) A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) each of our pro forma as adjusted cash, cash equivalents, and restricted cash, total assets, working capital and total stockholders' (deficit) equity by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions.
+Similarly, each increase (decrease) of 1,000,000 shares in the number of shares of Class A common stock offered by us would increase (decrease) each of our pro forma as adjusted cash, cash equivalents, and restricted cash, total assets, working capital and total stockholders' (deficit) equity by \$ million, assuming the assumed initial public offering price of \$ per share of Class A common stock remains the same, and after deducting the estimated underwriting discounts and commissions. - (4) Working capital is defined as current assets less current liabilities.